jeffschuler/cle-crit-mass-drupal/sites/all/modules/contrib/views_geojson/README.txt

     content to be output without normal page markup.
 If you are calling a view programatically, enable "Views API mode" to avoid early termination of Drupal execution.
+6. If using with the OpenLayers module, your new GeoJSON layer will be available as an Overlay layer on the "Layers & Styles" tab when editing your map.

 Bounding Box Filtering
 --------------------